kubewharf/godel-scheduler/docs/features/resource-reservation.md

 This document uses a kind cluster as an example to introduce how to enable and use the resource reservation capability of the Godel Scheduler.

 ## Prerequisites

-Please make sure that the Godel Controller Manager component has been deployed in the kind cluster along with other scheduler components as control plane components.
+Follow the [setup](./kind-cluster-setup.md) guide, you  will find that the Godel Controller Manager component has been deployed in the kind cluster along with other scheduler components as control plane components.

 ```shell
 $ kubectl get po -n godel-system